 What is Trump Account Form 4547?

-Form 4547 is the IRS form used to open a Trump Account for an eligible child.
-It may also be used to elect the $1,000 federal contribution available to certain qualifying children.
+Form 4547 is the IRS form used to open a Trump Account for an eligible child and, where the child qualifies, to elect the $1,000 federal pilot contribution.
+It is an election form, not a deduction form, so opening the account does not create a federal tax deduction.

 Who is eligible for a Trump Account?